 It can be tough to keep up with an ever-changing cycle of fashion trends, especially when they seem to come and go so quickly.
 Jewellery trends are no different, although a classic piece of fine jewellery tends to hold on to its appeal much longer than a must-have dress.

+Purple and blue hues are currently having a moment in the fashion spotlight, so think about inky sapphires and sparkling amethysts if you want to get involved.
 These gorgeous stones are long overdue some attention, and we think they make the perfect addition to your jewellery collection.

 We're taking a closer look at the coloured stones that are in the spotlight this season, below.